-International Forwarding has its own Dover office offering hassle-free importing with specialist 24/7 customs clearance services.
-Whatever happens post-Brexit Dover port will continue to be the main gateway with the EU.
-The board considers a physical presence at Dover, in conjunction with AEO, essential to facilitate exports/imports on behalf of the company’s customers.
+International Forwarding has its own Dover agent offering hassle-free importing with specialist 24/7 customs clearance services.
+Post-Brexit Dover port will continue to be the main gateway with the EU.
+The board considers our Dover agent services, in conjunction with AEO, essential to facilitate exports/imports on behalf of the company’s customers.

 7. Classify your goods correctly

 Exporters/importers should check they have classified their goods correctly.
 Here’s HMRC’s Trade Tariff tool to help you find the correct tariff classification number or commodity code for your goods.
 Getting this right ensures you pay the right VAT, duty, excise or levies due under UK and European law, and helps us with preparing the correct Customs entries for you.

 8. Technology changes

 Hi-tech transport tracking systems are part of government plans to help resolve logistical issues created by the UK’s EU exit.
 But the existing HM Customs computer system handling export/import declarations (CHIEF) is 20 years old and a planned new system known as Customs Declaration Service (CDS) is already being phased in.
 The software is now being updated to cope with various Brexit scenarios and International Forwarding’s IT department is fully up to date with the latest developments in this field.
 Here is further guidance on how to prepare for CDS.
 Or read the short version in our Brexit tips for importer and exporters.